Why Your Competitors Are Beating You in AI Search

 Real Competitor Reversals

-Results after 6 months: Now cited in 34% of relevant queries, listed alongside top 3 competitors, and generating 12% of revenue from AI-discovered customers.
+Results after 6 months: Now cited in 34% of relevant queries (from 0%), listed alongside the top 3 competitors in most comparison responses, and generating an estimated 12% of revenue from AI-discovered customers (measured via post-purchase survey: "How did you first hear about us?" + branded search volume correlation).

 Common Mistakes That Keep You Behind